What is the Confucius China Studies Program?

 What is included?

-Recipients of the fellowship will receive generous financial support throughout the duration of their grant in China.
-The award amount covers a living stipend, a research stipend, a travel allowance, and a pre-departure orientation.
+Recipients of these fellowships will receive generous financial support throughout the duration of their time in China.
+The grant includes a living stipend, a research stipend, round-trip airfare to China, and coverage of travel and accommodation expenses for the pre-departure orientation at IIE's headquarters in New York City.

 Learn more about award benefits